Congratulations To Our New 2023 Board Members!

-We’re looking for owners who are interested in guiding the future of our co-op.
+If you’re an Owner and are interested in guiding the future of our co-op apply next year to be on our Board!
 As an owner of the Friendly City Food Co-op, you have governance rights – including the right to vote in a Board of Directors election and the right to run for a seat on the Board.

 Current Officers / Board of Directors